What is the Archive Team Warrior?

 VBoxManage bandwidthctl archiveteam-warrior-2 add netlimit --type network --limit 3

-I turned my warrior off, will those tasks be lost?
+I turned my warrior VM appliance off.
+Will those tasks be lost?

-If you've killed your warrior instances then the work your warrior did has been lost, however the tasks will be returned to the pool after a period of time.
-If you want you can alert the admins via IRC of whats happened, and they can clear the claims your username may of made however this isn't very important on most projects.
+If you've killed your warrior VM instances, then the work your warrior did has been lost, however the tasks will be returned to the pool after a period of time.
+If you want, you can alert the admins via IRC of what's happened, and they can clear the claims your username may have made.
+However, this isn't very important on most projects.